dmo575/java-dmo/RENDERER.md

 The vectors are just three floats together grouped under the same object.
 Each float has its own name: X, Y, Z. A vector represents a point in a 3D space

-### The situation room
+## The situation room

-Given our tools, we can already write some pseudo-code to illustrate what would we dealing with.
+Given our tools, we can already write some pseudo-code to illustrate what we would be dealing with.
 We will update this code as we move forward on our understanding of what's going on and what needs to happen.
-We will also update the formulas we extract out of our understanding of whats going on.
+We will also update the formulas we extract out of our journey.

-We will display the latest on the many iterations of these two tables I will present now:
+We will display the latest on the many iterations of these two sections I will present now, under the title: "Situation room: Update":

 **PSEUDO**
 ```